Netcracker/qubership-hue/docs/public/security.md

-This guide provides information about the main security parameters and its configuration in the Qubership-hue service.
+This section provides information about the main security parameters and its configuration in the Qubership-hue service.

 ## Exposed Ports